 Varius Message Router (cellular) uses a standard SIM card.

-Insert the SIM card (with the connectors facing up) into Varius Message Router in the direction of the arrow.
+Insert the SIM card (with the connectors facing up) into the opening of Varius Message Router in the direction of the arrow.

 A click sound will be heard when the SIM card is locked in place.